wikimedia/search-extra/README.md

 independantly.
 For example, it can be used by multiple processes to reindex all documents without any interprocess communication.
 Added in 1.5.0, 1.4.1, and 1.3.0.
+* [token_count_router](docs/token_count_router.md) - Simple query wrapper that
+evaluates some conditions based on the number of tokens of the input query.

 Native Scripts:
 * [super_detect_noop](docs/super_detect_noop.md) - Like ```detect_noop``` but